gigapipehq/loggen/README.md

 Flags:
-  -m, --enable-metrics   Enable collection of Prometheus metrics (default true) -o, --enable-traces    Enable collection of OpenTelemetry traces (default true) -h, --help             help for loggen
+  -m, --enable-metrics   Enable collection of Prometheus metrics (default true) -t, --enable-traces    Enable collection of OpenTelemetry traces (default true) -h, --help             help for loggen

 Use "loggen [command] --help" for more information about a command.